jigneshsharma123/javaString-Practice/oops/notes.md

  ## Usage of Java this keyword

  ```
- 1. this can be used to refer current class instance variable.
+ 1. this can be used to refer current class instance variable.(i.e:to remove the ambiguity if the parameter and instance variable having same name)

  2. this can be used to invoke current class method (implicitly)